 To make sure that the benefits of Russia's WTO accession are realised, it is important that all the commitments are implemented correctly.
 The EU as a strong supporter of the multilateral regime will work towards this goal.

 The European Union and Russia have a strong trade relationship.
 Bilateral trade and investments continue to grow rapidly.

 Since 1997 the Partnership and Cooperation Agreement has been the framework of the EU-Russia relations, regulating the political and economic relations between the EU and Russia.
 One of the main objectives of this agreement is the promotion of trade and investment as well as the development of harmonious economic relations between the EU and Russia.

 The EU was a strong supporter of Russia's WTO membership since the start of the process to the actual accession on 22 August 2012.
 Russia's WTO membership will give a major boost to further development of the economic relationship between the EU and Russia and it will also prevent Russia from adopting unilateral tariff hikes as has been the case in the past.
-One year after the accession of Russia to the WTO, Russia is still not respecting all its WTO commitments.
+Two years after the accession of Russia to the WTO, Russia is still not respecting all its WTO commitments.
 The EU will use all the available instruments (bilateral and multilateral) to make sure the WTO rules are respected as it is a key element to improve in the long term the trade and investment relation with Russia.

 Trading with Russia

 - Rules and requirements for trading with Russia

 - The EU is present on the ground in Russia